MarcDiethelm/xtc/README.md

 {{mod "example"}}
 ```

 That is the shortest form.
-The module call can take many different options tough.
+The module call can take many different [options](documentation.md##terrific-modules) tough.

-As mentioned above Terrific modules are self-contained Frontend components.
+As mentioned earlier Terrific modules are self-contained Frontend components.
 A module basically is a folder with a structure like this:

 ```
 my-module/